algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 Algorithms can throw any exception, and they will be returned as an error via the Algorithmia API.
 If you want to throw a generic exception message, use an `AlgorithmException`.

-For more details about handling errors in Java check out the full [Algorithmia Java Client API Docs](https://www.javadoc.io/doc/com.algorithmia/algorithmia-client) and the [Algorithmia API Docs](http://docs.algorithmia.com/?java#error-handling).
+For more information on error handling see the <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/algorithm-errors/">Better Error Handling Guide</a>.

 ## Algorithm Checklist